schultzm/havic/README.md

 The main program is accessed via three subcommands.
 To get help on any of the sub-commands just add the `-h` suffix to the command.

+`havic detect` is the main sub-command.
+Use this for detecting infection clusters from user-specified cDNA or DNA consensus sequences.
 `havic version` will print the installed version to `stdout`.
 `havic test` will run `havic detect` on a pre-packaged test dataset.
 If successful, the analyst should see `ok` at the end of each test.

-`havic detect` is the main sub-command.
-Use this for detecting infection clusters from user-specified cDNA or DNA consensus sequences.

 ### Example usage

-`cd` to a working directory (preferably not inside the git cloned folder) and do `wget https://raw.githubusercontent.com/schultzm/havic/master/havic/data/havic_detect.yaml`.
-This is the template yaml file which needs to be edited and passed to `havic detect`.
-The template is used in runs of `havic test` so has been verified as functional.

 For a basic analysis of HAV VP1/P2A amplicons, the analyst will likely want to view the output in the context of HAV strains circulating globally.
 Hence, the first step of analysis should be to collect samples from a global database of sequences (e.g., NCBI GenBank or HAVNET).  `havic` requires at least three query sequences to run.